Weekly Dashboard Report

 • C16 is the cell number for 7/13, d56 is the corresponding cell in the Pro Enhancements chart for renewals and f56 is the corresponding cell for Pro Enhancements refunds.

-• In Column E subtract SW sales from SW sales w/PE, so we know how much went to PE alone.
+• In Column E, you can see the SW sales subtracted from SW sales w/PE, so we know how much went to PE alone.
 For this example, the formula would be =c16-d16

 • Next, update the PE renewal percentages in the renewal rate chart, using the figures at the bottom of the PE section.